BLACKBOX

 Web3

 A vision of the internet built on blockchains and decentralised protocols, emphasising user ownership and peer‑to‑peer interaction.
+The term remains contested: critics point to continued platform centralisation, speculative finance, and unresolved governance questions.
+This page treats Web3 as a site of experimentation

 IPFS (InterPlanetary File System) is a core Web3 technology used to host this site.